G4S9/spring-boot-virtualthread-benchmark/README.md

 The benchmark is a rather optimistic PoC version to demonstrate the benefits of virtual threads.

-For a more realistic view about the short term challanges to realize those benefits to their full extent (and possibly a roadmap), see the very informative [blogpost](https://medium.com/@phil_3582/java-virtual-threads-some-early-gotchas-to-look-out-for-f65df1bad0db) by Phil Boutros.
+For a more realistic view about the short term challenges to realize those benefits to their full extent (and possibly a roadmap), see the very informative [blogpost](https://medium.com/@phil_3582/java-virtual-threads-some-early-gotchas-to-look-out-for-f65df1bad0db) by Phil Boutros.

 Also a bit off-topic, but highly recommended [video](https://www.youtube.com/watch?v=zluKcazgkV4) comparing Kotlin coroutines and Java virtual therads by Roman Elizarov.